RazCiuca/6163_project_grad_compression/README.md

 The punchline: it seems possible, at least in Mujoco, to manufacture a single trajectory which lets a policy-gradient agent learn interesting behavior.
 And moreover this optimal trajectory does not at all ressemble expert behavior on the task.

 ## Video of Optimised "Informative Trajectory"

-https://github.com/RazCiuca/6163_project_grad_compression/assets/112354159/ce80b4e9-a9ac-4bb6-98c8-2f1e749fb2bf
+Here is a video of a state-action trajectory specifically optimised to be maximally "informative" in a sense to be described later.
+Notice the total lack of anything that could ressemble expert behavior. https://github.com/RazCiuca/6163_project_grad_compression/assets/112354159/ce80b4e9-a9ac-4bb6-98c8-2f1e749fb2bf

 ## Final Behavior Trained Only On That Trajectory

-https://github.com/RazCiuca/6163_project_grad_compression/assets/112354159/f5897494-9508-4a7a-a184-0b16340801fe
+And this is the policy we get by training only on the above trajectory with policy gradients.
+Not expert behavior by any means, but we can clearly see attempts at walking behavior, learned from a trajectory which did not contain such behavior. https://github.com/RazCiuca/6163_project_grad_compression/assets/112354159/f5897494-9508-4a7a-a184-0b16340801fe